nagasudhirpulla/taming_python/blog/skills/keycloak_production.md

 ### Setup the Keycloak hostname
 * Add the hostname information in the `keycloak.conf` file with the setting `hostname=localhost`.
 * The hostname can be localhost or IP address or hostname or domain name.
+* This makes Keycloak to allow only the requests with the configured hostname to be allowed
-* If we desire to allow all hostnames from the req
+* If we desire to allow all hostnames,

 ### Setup the certificates
 *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNjQwMjIyNjAsNzA5MTcyMjhdfQ==
+eyJoaXN0b3J5IjpbMTQ0ODA2NDUyMiw3MDkxNzIyOF19
 -->